davidsound/vdms-training/labs/03_Basic_Commands_Part1.md

 ```

 > Break down each command and try them out separately.
-Does this number correctly reflect the number of files and directories within the `tux` directory?
+Does this number correctly reflect the number of files and directories within the `dc_sites` directory?